Dido Elizabeth Belle: Descendants

 Two of Belle's sons, William Thomas and Charles, were employed by the East India Company: William in England, and Charles in India.
 Presumably, both of them had enjoyed a private school education in their childhood, with tuition in English, Greek, Latin, French, accounting, land surveying, mathematics and drawing.
-In 1823 Susan Douse, wife of one of the Kenwood servants, would leave Dido's son William a miniature portrait of Lord Mansfield in her will, suggesting Dido kept in contact with some Kenwood servants.
+In 1823, Susan Douse, wife of one of the Kenwood servants, left Belle's son William a miniature portrait of Lord Mansfield in her will, suggesting Belle kept in contact with some Kenwood servants.

 Charles Davinière joined the army in 1811 and initially served as ensign with the Madras Army (one of the territorial armies of the East India Company (HEIC), preceding the British Indian Army).
 He was assigned to the 15th Madras Native Infantry (MNI) and later to the 30th MNI (which was formed from the 2nd Battalion, 15th MNI, in 1824).
 He was promoted to lieutenant in 1817 and captain in 1827.
 In August 1837, he was "to have charge of Infantry recruits" in the headquarters at Fort St. George.
 Becoming major in 1841, Davinière retired on health grounds in 1845 or 1847, still serving then with the 30th MNI.
 Nonetheless, he was promoted one more time, to lieutenant colonel of the Madras Infantry, in 1855.
 The reason seems unclear; possibly he was reactivated for an unknown number of years.

-Charles Davinière had married Hannah Nash, youngest daughter of J. Nash, Esquire of Kensington, at Kensington Church in August 1836.
+Charles Davinière married Hannah Nash, the youngest daughter of J. Nash, Esquire of Kensington, at Kensington Church in August 1836.
 After his (final) retirement, Charles lived with his wife, children, and servants at Lansdowne Villas in Notting Hill, where he died on 24 January 1873.

 William Thomas Davinière married a widow, Fanny Graham, and had a daughter, Emily.
 Emily died unmarried in 1870, several years after the death of her parents.

-Belle's last known descendant was her great-great-grandson Harold Davinier[sic], a motor mechanic who died childless and left an estate of £250 in South Africa in 1975.
+Belle's last known descendant was her great-great-grandson, Harold Davinier[sic], a motor mechanic who died childless and left an estate of £250 in South Africa in 1975.